cunningt/fuse-hawkular-agent/README.md

-= Using the Hawkular Java Agent with Fuse
+# Using the Hawkular Java Agent with Fuse

 This document details the steps necessary to configure and run Fuse with the Hawkular java agent.

-= SpringBoot in FIS
+#SpringBoot in FIS

 - Add the following sections to your application's pom.xml :